 REQUIRED APPLICATION DOCUMENTS

 LETTER(s) of RECOMMENDATION (one required, two allowed) recommending you for a GIA scholarship - NOT for employment.
 DO NOT attach a CV.

-ACCEPTABLE document format: PDF, Word document or jpeg.
-NOT ACCEPTABLE document format (will be rejected): rtf, txt or odt files, zip folders or scans of social media pages.
+- ACCEPTABLE document formats: PDF, Word document or jpeg.
+UNACCEPTABLE document format (will be rejected): rtf, txt or odt files, zip folders or scans of social media pages.

 GIA accepts scholarships awarded from outside sources – private companies, service organisations, state programmes, employers, tribal grants, etc.

 Contact us or call on +1 760 603 4131.